Nature's Contributions to People (NCP) - Article by IPBES Experts in Science

-To freely access the full text of the article in the 19 January 2018 edition of Science please use these links: (NB: Only available once published by Science and only free if accessed from this page on the IPBES website)
+To freely access the full text of the article in the 19 January 2018 edition of Science please use these links: (NB: Only accessible from this page on the IPBES website)

 Not Just Commodities:

 Plentiful food, clean water and healthy air are among the most valuable and visible benefits of nature to people.
 This has reinforced the widespread, and increasingly controversial, belief that nature is mainly a source of services or commodities.

 Writing in the prestigious journal Science, thirty global experts associated with the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES), and led by Professor Sandra Díaz and Professor Unai Pascual, have presented an innovative new approach: the idea of using all of nature’s contributions to people to inform policies and decisions.